wiebederoos/kubecon2025/kubecon-2025/03-resources/cost-optimization.md

 # Cost saving trends
 * Most companies trying to find the balance between CPU usage and memory usage:
 	* Optimize usage of best SKUs based on workload demand
-	* Optimize memory requests based on actual demand, never go below a certain threshol.
+	* Optimize memory requests based on actual demand, never go below a certain threshold.
 * Pack workloads on single nodes when possible: no separation based on legal and compliance related issues, only view from the technical perspective
 * Usage of spot instances and also predict spot interruptions to avoid downtime when only spot instances are used
 * Switch off nodes when not needed
+#cost-optimization #kubernetes #workloads #skus #on-prem #optimization